gdobler/lighting-tech-changeover/README.md

 Two night-time hyper-spectral images (one from the 2015 and the other from the 2018) of NYC have been used to identify and type lighting technologies.

+The steps of the pipeline, and the codes that perform them, are as follow.

+The first step is to process the data.
+There are two hyperspectral scans that need to be cleaned.
+HSI0(2015) has a raw image of 4.05GB while HSI1(2018) has an image of 8.07GB.
+After applying 20 times 3-sigma clipping and a Gaussian filter to both images, the clean image was created.
+A minimum of xxx GB is needed for cleaning xxx.
+Below are the cleaned scans of both images.

+In the event that you are unable to process it, you can use the cleaned image data: xxx.npy.

+As these two scans are taken by different instruments, and the detector in 2018 is able to capture more faint sources than the detector in 2015, there may be a bias in the resultant images.
+The increased number of "active" pixels in the 2018 scan can be attributed to a more sensitive sensor.
+To correct this, two steps are taken.
+Initially, it was thought that two scans would be aligned and could be compared source by source.
+We use the Manhattan Bridge as the template and we resize the 2018 scan and then select the overlapping area in the 2015 scan.
+From the image below, it is evident that two scans cannot be perfectly aligned.
+While the left side of the Manhattan Bridge necklace lights have been aligned, the right side and Empire State Building remain misaligned.
+In addition, determining a single source’s affiliation is difficult as some sources may become inactive or disappear over time.

+Although we cannot resolve the mismatch issue, we can still compare the sources and examine the changes in lighting technologies.
+Therefore, by adding a Gaussian nosie to the 2018 scan, we will correct the sensor sensitivity difference between the two image.

+The sensor sensitivity correction code is stored in xxx.npy and the overlapping area in both scans(after sensor sensitivity correction) are stored in: xxx.npy.